 - An explanation of the student’s justification and reasoning for why the petition should be approved.

 Students should submit the finished letter to their academic advisor.
 The advisor will serve as a liaison with the committee and will contact the student when a decision has been made.

 Q: What if there is a question not covered in these FAQs?

-For questions not covered in the FAQs, contact the Office of Student Academic Affairs at 617.373.3980 or firstname.lastname@example.org.
+For questions not covered in the FAQs, contact the Office of Undergraduate Academic Advising at 617.373.3980 or firstname.lastname@example.org.